wikindx/wikindx/website/web/src/content/contributing/translations.md

 upgrade).
 Users choose their preferred locale from this second list.

 An artificial locale called auto is added to this list.
-It allows the user to let Wikindx deduce its locale from the headers sent by its browser.
+It allows the user to let WIKINDX deduce its locale from the headers sent by its browser.

 The language code returned in the HTML source code of the pages IS NOT a